andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 I argue that the most important difference between tests being a pain or a joy is the level at which we have chosen to write them.

-This article will begin by defining what we mean by a level, then cover how to choose what level to test at, and importance of testing at multiple levels.
+This article will begin by defining what we mean by a level, then cover how to choose what level to test at, and the importance of testing at multiple levels.
 Finally we will look at some examples of times the author has seen the practical effects of the choice of level on the experience of testing software..

 ## What is a level?